 Water in the West

-Reagan Waskom, professor in civil engineering and soil and crop sciences and director of the Colorado Water Institute, can talk about the institute’s ability to develop partnerships between university water expertise and Colorado water managers to develop, implement and coordinate water-related research programs.
+Reagan Waskom, director of the Colorado Water Institute, can talk about water conservation, Colorado water uses and needs, agricultural water use, water quality, Colorado water law, administration and policy.
 His broad research interests have included irrigation water optimization in water limited environments, evaluation of municipal water conservation programs, development of best management practices for crop production and evaluation of groundwater vulnerability and sensitivity to contamination.
-In fall 2009, Waskom received a $667,000 grant to develop stronger partnerships on water and water quality with five other land-grant universities – Montana, North Dakota, South Dakota, Utah and Wyoming- that make up the Northern Plains and Mountains Regions.
+Waskom manages a $2.5 million USDA program to develop stronger partnerships on water and water quality with five other land-grant universities – Montana, North Dakota, South Dakota, Utah and Wyoming- that make up the Northern Plains and Mountains regions.
 To speak with Waskom, contact Emily Wilmsen at (970) 491-2336 or Emily.Wilmsen@colostate.edu.